telerik/kendo-ui-core/docs/styles-and-layout/using-kendo-in-responsive-web-pages.md

 ### Individual Widget Resizing

 Each Kendo UI widget has a `resize()` method which can be used to trigger a layout readjustment instead of using [`kendo.resize`](/api/javascript/kendo#methods-resize).
-The widget's `resize` method accepts a single Boolean parameter, which defines whether the control should execute its layout adjustment algorithm even if the widget's dimensions have not changed (`"force"` mode).
+The `resize` method of the widget accepts a single Boolean parameter, which defines whether the control should execute its layout adjustment algorithm even if the widget dimensions have not changed (`"force"` mode).

 ### Apply `resize()` Method